the-events-calendar/the-events-calendar/readme.txt

 * Slick jQuery UI datepicker - no more fiddling with 3 dropdowns!
 * Lots of code refactoring for a better experience
 * Ability to set Events-specific categories

+= 1.1 =

+Features

+* Events Calendar widget
+* Single event ical import.
+Uses **sp_get_single_ical_link()** (must be used in the loop)

+Bugfixes

+* **is_home()** no longer returns true on an Events view
+* Debug mode introduced for users seeing wrong counts in the Events admin view.
+Turn on and ensure that start and end dates are set correctly before turning off.
+While debug mode is on, Events will not be sorted by start date properly.